Cauan33XL/SecureFlag-Sistema-Simulado-RH/README.md

 **Advisor**: Prof. Rômulo Valadares - For specialized guidance and essential support

-**Institution**: UNICEPLAC - For infrastructure and academic environment
+**Institution**: UNICEPLAC - For the infrastructure and academic environment

-**Team**: Project colleagues - For dedicated effort and collaboration
+**Team**: Project colleagues - For the dedicated effort and collaboration

-**Contributors**: All who directly or indirectly supported this educational initiative
+**Contributors**: Everyone who directly or indirectly supported this educational initiative

 ---